KatieZeldaKat/openrct2-docs/installing/installing-on-linux-bsd.rst

 Ubuntu, Linux Mint and derivatives
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We have provided a PPA for OpenRCT2.
 These instructions must be executed from a Terminal.

-You must first pick between release and develop builds.
+You must first pick between release and develop builds:

-If you prefer release builds, use this:
+- If you prefer release builds, use this: ``sudo add-apt-repository ppa:openrct2/master``
-``sudo add-apt-repository ppa:openrct2/nightly``

-If you prefer develop builds, use this:
+- If you prefer develop builds, use this: ``sudo add-apt-repository ppa:openrct2/nightly``

+Next, update the repository:
-``sudo add-apt-repository ppa:openrct2/nightly``
+``sudo apt update``

 Then, install OpenRCT2:
 ``sudo apt install openrct2``